fettstorch/clai/README.md

 ```bash
 npm install clai
 ```
 Using both the CLI tool and the clai function requires an OpenAI API key.
+For the CLI tool make sure to set the `OPENAI_API_KEY` environment variable.

 ## OpenAI API Key Setup